cardano-foundation/CIPs/CIP-XXXX/README.md

 ### Transports

 The API can be implemented across several transports.
 The goal is to allow several different clients, possibly written in different languages with it.
-For this reason we provide an [Openapi schema](./open-api.json) and a more general [JSON-rcp](./json-rpc.json) one.
-These are generated from the same set of data, the Openapi one is meant to be a specification for interacting with this API through HTTP, while the JSON-rpc one can be followed with transports such as websockets, or when the API is exposed through an injected javascript object.
+For this reason we provide an [Openapi schema](./open-api.json), a [JSON-rcp](./json-rpc.json) schema, and an interface for an [injected Javascript](./ts-api.md) object in Typescript.
+We generate these interfaces from a high level specification of the endpoints [source](./link-to-ql-impl), ensuring that the information is consistent and easily updatable for different choices of transport layer.

 ### Methods